 This video got 2000 views all for free on my YouTube channel, which is significantly higher than my average videos are currently getting.

-Let’s take a look at the in depth analytics on this after looking you can see the ratio of likes to dislikes is way worse than my normal videos.
-My average like to dislike rate is around 90% therefore this video was disliked much more than usual by my subscribers.
+Let’s take a look at the in-depth analytics on this after looking at how you can see the ratio of likes to dislikes is way worse than my normal videos.
+My average like-to-dislike rate is around 90% therefore this video was disliked much more than usual by my subscribers.

-I’ll click on the analytics, let that load and show you some of the other videos
+I’ll click on the analytics and let that load and show you some of the other videos

 The second video I put out was with the girl that I thought was extremely attractive on here I’ll play a little bit of the video so you can see exactly what the video looks like here.